 Hey guys and gals.
 This is Trevor from Carrot, and I’ve got a video coming at you that’s going to walk you through as an agent or an investor, how to embrace something that we call the hybrid real estate strategy.

-Now you’ve probably been seeing in the market a lot of things happening the last two to three years.
-Around 2017 here at Carrot, we were starting to talk about the hybrid strategy that is going to become more and more popular, where a house seller works with a person who is an agent and an investor both.
+Now you’ve probably been seeing in the market a lot of things happening in the last two to three years.
+Around 2017 here at Carrot, we were starting to talk about the hybrid strategy that will become increasingly popular, where a house seller works with a person who is both an agent and an investor.

 Now, many of you watching this might be just an agent serving people through the MLS and mainly working with sellers who are motivated to sell retail and get top dollar.
-And many of you might be watching this who are wholesalers or house flippers, who are used to buying properties, acquiring properties at a discount.
+And many of you might be watching this who are wholesalers or house flippers who are used to buying properties and acquiring properties at a discount.

-Now, one of the things that we saw in 2015, 2016 and 2017 was a lot of real estate agents weren’t collaborating with investors.
-There were a lot of investors who complained that they couldn’t find investor-friendly agents and the times have changed.
+Now, one of the things we saw in 2015, 2016, and 2017 was a lot of real estate agents weren’t collaborating with investors.
+There were a lot of investors who complained that they couldn’t find investor-friendly agents, and the times have changed.